proplot-dev/proplot/docs/showcase2.rst

 -----------

 It is common to need “panels” that represent averages across some axis of the main subplot, or some secondary 1-dimensional dataset.
-This is hard to do with matplotlib, but easy with ProPlot!
-You can specify arbitrary combinations of inner panels for specific axes, and ProPlot will always keep the subplots aligned.
+With ProPlot, you can add arbitrary combinations of panels to the left, bottom, right, or top sides of axes with the `~proplot.subplots.subplots` ``axpanels`` keyword arg.
+To modify panel properties, simply pass a dictionary to ``axpanels_kw``.
+The subplots will stay correctly aligned no matter the combination of panels.
 See `~proplot.subplots.subplots` and `~proplot.subplots.Figure.add_subplot_and_panels` for details.